-This document and the work that has stemmed from it owe a huge debt to a number of workers and individuals who have supported this work and taken it forward.
+This document and the work that has stemmed from it owe a huge debt to many workers and individuals who have supported this work and taken it forward.
 I would like to express my deepest appreciation to those people for their support, encouragement and input, and for implementing so much of this work practically.

-Review and revision was undertaken with the financial support of Homeless Link, whose assistance is gratefully acknowledged.
+The development of this version of the Sample Policy and previous revisions was undertaken with the financial support of Homeless Link, whose assistance is gratefully acknowledged.